-© 2007 Molly Kellogg, Registered Dietitian, Clinical Social Worker and Life Coach, can be reached at molly's life work is to guide her clients to the fullest expression of their lives.
+© 2015 Molly Kellogg, Registered Dietitian and Clinical Social Worker, can be reached at mollykellogg.com.
+Molly's life work is to guide her clients to the fullest expression of their lives.
 She does this by encouraging observation of their process and by promoting curiosity and experimentation in their personal, professional and nutritional lives.